The blast furnace- extracting iron on a giant scale

 iron produced from the blast furnace is called pig iron, unfortunately pig iron has a high carbon content; typically between 3-5% and

 this makes the iron brittle.
-However this pig iron is transported to the steelworks where the carbon content of the pig iron is lowered, this turns the pig iron into mild steel which is much stronger and less brittle.
+The pig iron is transported to the steelworks where the carbon content of the pig iron is lowered; this turns the pig iron into mild steel which is much stronger and less brittle.

 the steel works.